Simon Jones (actor): Career

-Jones appeared in various television series, including Brideshead Revisited (in which he played the Earl of Brideshead, or 'Bridey', heir to the Marquess of Marchmain), and the second series of Blackadder (playing Sir Walter Raleigh).
-His films have included Club Paradise, Privates on Parade, Miracle on 34th Street and The Devil's Own.
+Jones appeared in various television series, including Brideshead Revisited, in which he played the Earl of Brideshead, or 'Bridey', heir to the Marquess of Marchmain, and the second series of Blackadder (1986), playing Sir Walter Raleigh in the episode "Potato".
+His films have included Club Paradise (1986), Privates on Parade (1982), Miracle on 34th Street and The Devil's Own (1997).

-Jones studied at King's College, Taunton, before going up to Trinity Hall, Cambridge, where he was a member of the Footlights and met Douglas Adams.
-This led to Jones being cast in Out of the Trees and later The Hitchhiker's Guide to the Galaxy.
+Jones was studying at Trinity Hall, Cambridge, where he was a member of the Footlights and met Douglas Adams.
+This led to him being cast in Out of the Trees and later The Hitchhiker's Guide to the Galaxy.
 The latter project, a radio broadcast from 1978, would be the first of Jones's several portrayals of Arthur Dent; Adams claimed to Jones that he wrote the part of Dent with him in mind.
 In Monty Python's The Meaning of Life, Jones had a minor role as one of the guests at the dinner party which is interrupted by the Grim Reaper.
-He has also appeared in some of the solo film projects of the members of Monty Python: Privates on Parade (with John Cleese) American Friends (with Michael Palin), and Brazil and 12 Monkeys (both directed by Terry Gilliam).
+He has also appeared in some of the solo film projects of the members of Monty Python: Privates on Parade (with John Cleese), American Friends (1991) with Michael Palin.
+He appeared in the Terry Gilliam film Brazil (1985) alongside Jonathan Pryce and Robert De Niro, also worked alongside Bruce Willis and Brad Pitt in 12 Monkeys (1995).

-Jones has appeared in many Broadway plays, including The Real Thing (1985, as Max), Benefactors (1985, as Colin), Getting Married (1991, as Reginald Bridgenorth), Private Lives (1992, as Elyot Chase), The Real Inspector Hound (as Moon) and The Fifteen Minute Hamlet (as Hamlet - which played together in 1992), The School for Scandal (1995, as Joseph Surface), Ring Round the Moon (1999, as Romainville) and Waiting in the Wings (1999, as Perry Lascoe).
-In 2009, Jones appeared in Blithe Spirit, as Dr. Bradman, supported by Angela Lansbury and Rupert Everett; and in 2018 he portrayed John Rich, in Farinelli and the King starring Mark Rylance, from January through March.
+Jones has appeared in many Broadway plays, including The Real Thing (1985), as Max, Benefactors (1985), as Colin, Getting Married (1991), as Reginald Bridgenorth, Private Lives (1992), as Elyot Chase, The Real Inspector Hound, (as Moon) and The Fifteen Minute Hamlet (as Hamlet - which played together in 1992), The School for Scandal (1995), as Joseph Surface, Ring Round the Moon (1999), as Romainville and as Perry Lascoe in Waiting in the Wings (1999).

+In 2009, Jones appeared in Blithe Spirit, as Dr. Bradman, supported by Angela Lansbury and Rupert Everett; and in 2018 he portrayed John Rich, in Farinelli and the King co-starring Mark Rylance.
 Off-Broadway he has a long list of credits, and was nominated for the 1990 Drama Desk Award Outstanding Featured Actor in a Play for his role in Privates on Parade.

-In regional theatre at the Guthrie Theater, Minneapolis, Jones starred as Christopher Gore in the American premier of Brian Friel's The Home Place in late 2007; he returned there in late 2008 to portray C. S. Lewis in Shadowlands.
-In 2015 he played the Man in Chair in Drowsy Chaperone at Cape Playhouse in Massachusetts, and immediately afterwards went to Sag Harbor to play Major Bouvier and Norman Vincent Peale in Grey Gardens with Rachel York and Betty Buckley, again directed by Michael Wilson; this same production went to Los Angeles in 2016 at the Ahmanson Theatre.

-Jones is also a voice actor and audiobook presenter, with more than 70 titles to his credit.
+Jones is also a voice actor and audiobook narrator, with more than 70 titles to his credit.
 Among them are: